When do Doctors Suggest Open Heart Surgery

 What is Open Heart Surgery?

-The doctors may also take this decision if the patient is in need of heart valve repair or replacement of heart valves or for fixing structural heart defects like holes in the heart.
+The doctors may also take this decision if the patient needs heart valve repair or replacement of heart valves or for fixing structural heart defects like holes in the heart.

 How Is Open Heart Surgery Carried Out?